Mail-Runner/Mail-Runner/README.md

 ## Get In Touch

 I'm always open to discussing new opportunities, collaborations, or any interesting projects.
-Feel free to reach out to me via [email](mailto:liammazur01@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/liammazur).
+Feel free to reach out via [email](mailto:liammazur01@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/liammazur).

 ---